 Learning was never as much fun because now you were being told what to do and think.
 This was a stark difference between the way you used to learn and do things.
 It would take you some time to adjust to this very different way of doing things.
 In your longing for what was missing, you would always imagine finding best friends like us again.

 This crossroads time in your life felt like you had one foot in both worlds, but the one you came from was being pulled away like a tide going out to sea.
 It seemed to have a life of its own as it slipped away.
 The stigmas associated with maintaining a foothold in both worlds would cause others to label you as an oddball.
 The need to fit in is what caused you to choose one way or the other in the first place.
 Ever since you pushed us away you felt a silent void amplifying your concern about what others thought or said about you.
 Fear and self-doubt began to dominate your life.

-Not only was this a sad and lonely time for you, it was the first time you felt completely alone.
+Not only was this a sad and lonely time for you, but it was also the first time you felt completely alone.
 Although you had hit this massive crossroads in your young life, no one else noticed it.
 The void inside of you would remain for many years to come.
 No matter how hard you looked, no one in this world would ever be able to fill it.
 This is how you would find us again. ~Linda Deir